dgatf/msrc_arduino/README.md

 (8) If using serial ESC or GPS
 (9) If using with Castle, use Arduino Micro.
 Pin 13 not available in Arduino Pro Micro

+Status led of the board blinks when sending telemetry

 ## 2. Receiver protocol